wp-plugins/limit-a-post-title-to-x-characters/readme.txt

 Thanks to...

-* [Paul Solomon](http://InsiteWebsite.com/) *for tweaking the CSS and correcting some of my typos and spelling mistakes !*
+* [Paul Solomon](http://InsiteWebsite.com/) *for tweaking the CSS and correcting some of my typos and spelling mistakes; finding that the scripts where loading in the front end too.*
-* [marklaramee](http://wordpress.org/support/profile/marklaramee) *for the bug hunt in the character count validation !*
+* [marklaramee](http://wordpress.org/support/profile/marklaramee) *for the bug hunt in the character count validation.*
+* [Gabriel Serafini](http://wordpress.org/support/profile/gserafini) *for debugging character count validation in post edition.*

 == Installation ==